-- This topic has 3 replies, 2 voices, and was last updated 2 weeks, 2 days ago by Richard.
+- This topic has 4 replies, 2 voices, and was last updated 1 year, 2 months ago by Dorothy.

 I recently used Pebeo’s Gedeo coloured resins.
 I am not experienced with resin and I am trying different colours and inclusions to get better at different techniques.
 When I used blue and yellow separately at the two halves of my mould, they quickly mixed in between leaving a green colour in the middle.
 Is there a way to prevent this?
 Do I need to wait for the resin to be thicker?

 Also the resin hardened completely in about 48 hours although it has a complete drying time of 24 hours.
 Can this be because my resin is too old?

 February 7, 2019 at 11:39 am #30667Katherine SwiftKeymaster

 Unless you have some kind of barrier between the two colors, they will mix, even if you wait for them to get thicker.

 It sounds like your resin was cold.
 Cold temperatures can cause longer curing times.